AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Approach

+The second stage of \autotrigger~ is the trigger interpolation network (\texttt{TIN}), which we define as a neural network that learns from a trigger-labeled dataset $\mathcal{D}_{T}$ consisting of a set of instances of the form $\{(\mathbf{x}, \mathbf{y}, T(\mathbf{x},\mathbf{y}))\}$.
+The main idea behind the model is to combine two representations obtained from the sentence with target entity tokens and automatically extracted entity triggers.
+In one representation, the entity tokens are masked and we hypothesize that it forces the model to infer the entity boundaries and types by leveraging the contextual clues.
+However, some of the entity tokens itself may already have enough information to infer the entity type without any contextual clues.
+Thus, in another representation, the entity tokens become the predominant source of information for classifying the entity as we mask out the triggers.

-\textsc{TIN} encodes the input with a transformer encoder $\mathbf{F}\left(.;\theta\right)$ and feeds the output to a CRF tagger.
-This part is similar to a standard transformer-based architecture for NER.
-Our proposal is to create two different representations of a token in a sequence and interpolate them.
-Figure \ref{fig:tin} shows how a transformer architecture is used to serve this purpose.
-Specifically, for a given input instance $\{(\mathbf{x}, \mathbf{y}, T(\mathbf{x},\mathbf{y}))\}$, we first create entity-masked sentence $\mathbf{x}_{-e}$ and trigger-masked sentence $\mathbf{x}_{-t}$, and then compute the interpolations in the output space of transformer encoder $\mathbf{F}\left(.;\theta\right)$ as follows:
+\textsc{TIN} encodes the input sequence $\mathbf{x}$ with a transformer encoder $\mathbf{F}\left(.;\theta\right)$ and feeds the hidden representations $\mathbf{h}$ to a CRF tagger.
+Our proposal is to create two different representations of a token in a sequence and interpolate (mixup) them.
+By doing this, we expect the model to predict less confidently on interpolations of hidden representations, which eventually make model be robust to both entity-perturbed and trigger-perturbed sentences.
+As shown in Figure~\ref{fig:tin}, we first create entity-masked sentence $\mathbf{x}_{-e}$ and trigger-masked sentence $\mathbf{x}_{-t}$ for a given input instance $\{(\mathbf{x}, \mathbf{y}, T(\mathbf{x},\mathbf{y}))\}$, and then compute the interpolations in the output space of transformer encoder $\mathbf{F}\left(.;\theta\right)$ as follows: